 Many people wrongfully assume that only physical damages are recoverable after a car accident, but this is not so.
 Victims of car accidents are often able to recover financial compensation for a type of damage known as “pain and suffering.”

 The time surrounding a car accident can be chaotic and confusing.
-To clear up some of that ambiguity, the St. Louis truck accident attorney at Goldblatt & Singer PC decided to publish a 3-part blog series specifically on the topic of car accident compensation.
+To clear up some of that ambiguity, the St. Louis truck accident attorney at decided to publish a three-part blog series specifically on the topic of car accident compensation.
+The biggest questions people face after a collision are usually financial in nature, which is why with this series, we aim to answer questions such as:

 Many states require all drivers to carry minimum auto insurance policy limits that include compensation for lost wages in the event that a collision-related injury puts you out of work for a substantial period of time.
 Being involved in an auto accident means that you may be suffering not only physically and psychologically, but financially as well.